-If the document which you require notarised is to be used overseas, it may be that the company or person abroad who requires the document will need it to have a further form of authentication, known as an “Apostille” (there is an additional fee for this process, charged by the Foreign and Commonwealth Office, which is currently £30 per document).
+If the document which you require notarised is to be used overseas, it may be that the company or person abroad who requires the document will need it to have a further form of authentication, known as an “Apostille”.
+Our fee for Apostilles is £100 plus VAT for the first document (there is an additional fee for this process, charged by the Foreign and Commonwealth Office, which is currently £30 per document).

 Our prices above include:

 - providing advice as appropriate to your requirements

 - completing the signing docket on the document,

 - verifying your identification and executing the document,

 - arranging for the document to be Apostilled by the Foreign and Commonwealth Office, if applicable.

 - liaising with another solicitor (e.g. a solicitor overseas) to negotiate and agree the drafting of the document to be notarised;